ess-dg/dg_efficiencyCalculator/README.md

 Analysis
 ------------
-Extra code containg tools for more specific analysis of different blade configurations.
-Also includes an add-on which takes into consideration the thickness variation of coating across the blades when calculating the efficiency.
+In the 'analysis'-folder, there is extra code containg tools for more specific analysis of different blade configurations.
+It also includes an add-on which takes into consideration the thickness variation of coating across the blades when calculating the efficiency.